Protected pay rates for labour hire employees

 Labour hire employers and hosts can be covered by the same or different awards or enterprise agreements.

-Employees must not be paid less than the minimum pay and entitlements from their award, enterprise agreement or other relevant workplace instrument.
+Employees must not get less than the minimum pay and entitlements from their award, enterprise agreement or other relevant workplace instrument.

 Labour hire arrangement orders

-Employees, unions and hosts can apply to the Fair Work Commission (the Commission) for a regulated labour hire arrangement order (order).
-This is an order that regulates how a labour hire employee is paid by their labour hire employer.
+Employees, unions and hosts can apply to the Commission for an order.
+The order regulates how labour hire employees are paid by their labour hire employer.

 For more information: